-In the findings from a case study conducted by the World Bank and Singapore's Government Technology Agency, 97% of the eligible population use Singpass to access online services.
-Organizations that use the Myinfo service within Singpass report "an average decrease of up to 80 percent in application time for users, with businesses reporting up to a 15 percent higher approval rate, due to better data quality and significant cost savings in their customer acquisition process."
-Services have confidence that the users are who they say they are, and the users enjoy the convenience of timely access to services.
+In the findings from a case study conducted by the World Bank and Singapore's Government Technology Agency, 97% of the eligible population use Singpass to access online services.52 Organizations that use the Myinfo service within Singpass report "an average decrease of up to 80 percent in application time for users, with businesses reporting up to a 15 percent higher approval rate, due to better data quality and significant cost savings in their customer acquisition process."53 Services have confidence that the users are who they say they are, and the users enjoy the convenience of timely access to services.

-Singpass offers a level of transparency into their system by making the code openly available and using openly developed OpenID Connect protocols.52
+Singpass offers a level of transparency into their system by making the code openly available and using openly developed OpenID Connect protocols.54

 Very few reports exist regarding breaches of the Singpass ecosystem.
-While the government is considering developing a decentralized service in the form of a Decentralized Identifier (DID) Verifiable Credential-based identity wallet, much of the system is still in centralized databases.
-Still, privacy advocates remain concerned regarding the potential for misuse of critical personal data such as biometrics.
+While the government is considering developing a decentralized service in the form of a Verifiable Credential-based identity wallet, much of the system for transaction-by-transaction verification is still enabled by a call back to centralized databases.55 Still, privacy advocates remain concerned regarding the potential for misuse of critical personal data such as biometrics.
 The concern that government agencies can access biometric data for uses outside the original scope is well founded as such behavior is allowed by Singapore's Public Sector (Governance) Act (covered in more detail later in this paper).